splunk/docker-splunk/docs/SETUP.md

     2. Assuming the file was empty, add the following contents:
         ```
         { "storage-driver": "overlay2" }
         ```
         **Note:** If you already have an existing JSON file, add only `"storage-driver": "overlay2"` as a key-value pair.
 Docker does not start if the `daemon.json` file contains badly-formed JSON.

 For more details, see the official [supported architectures and platforms for containerized Splunk software environments](https://docs.splunk.com/Documentation/Splunk/latest/Installation/Systemrequirements#Containerized_computing_platforms) as well as [hardware and capacity recommendations](https://docs.splunk.com/Documentation/Splunk/latest/Installation/Systemrequirements).
+Basic instructions to [deploy and run Splunk Enterprise inside containers](https://docs.splunk.com/Documentation/Splunk/latest/Installation/DeployandrunSplunkEnterpriseinsideDockercontainers) are also available.

 ## Installation
 Run the following commands to pull the latest images down from Docker Hub and into your local environment: